 This is a question where every case depends very much on its facts.
 There will certainly be some circumstances in which putting disciplinary proceedings on hold to deal with an employee complaint will be the fairest and most logical option.
 Ask yourself whether the complaint raised will genuinely have a bearing on the fairness of the disciplinary outcome?
 Is the employee challenging the impartiality or integrity of the fact-finding or disciplinary investigations or alleging that the evidence to hand is incomplete?
 If so, it is more likely to be appropriate to tackle these issues before proceeding.

 However, in most cases where the complaint raised relates to the conduct issue under consideration, it will usually be acceptable to deal with both concurrently and respond to the grievance as part of a full and proper disciplinary investigation.
 For the avoidance of doubt, it is advisable to address the employee’s complaint directly in your written decision, possibly separating the conclusions within the decision letter.

-Whether or not to suspend a disciplinary to hear a grievance can be a tricky judgement call.
+Whether to suspend a disciplinary to hear a grievance can be a tricky judgement call.
 We are always happy to advise you if you find yourselves in this difficult position.